 If a Merchant closes any of its Establishments, Merchant must follow these guidelines: (i) notify EMS immediately; (ii) policies must be conveyed to the Card Member prior to completion of the Charge and printed on the copy of a receipt or Charge Record the Card Member signs; (iii) if not providing refunds or exchanges, post notices indicating that all sales are final (e.g., at the front doors, by the cash registers, on the Charge Record and on websites and catalogs); (iv) return and cancellation policies must be clearly disclosed at the time of sale; and (v) for Advance Payment Charges or Delayed Delivery Charges, Merchant must either deliver the goods or services for which Merchant has already charged the Card Member or issue Credit for any portion of the Charge for which Merchant has not delivered the goods or services.

 If applicable, the Existing AXP Merchant Access Fee, Data Quality Fee, Excessive Dispute Fee, Technical Specifications Non-Compliance Fee, Data Incident Non-Compliance Fee, Data Security Non-Validation Fee & Data Pass Violation Fee will be charged to Merchant.

-This Agreement shall be effective only upon acceptance and/or signature by EMS and Bank.
-Merchant’s submission of transactions under this Agreement shall constitute Merchant’s acknowledgment of acceptance of this Agreement by Bank and EMS notwithstanding the absence of any Bank or EMS signature.
+This Agreement shall be effective only upon (i) acceptance and/or signature by EMS, and (ii) the approval of Bank.
+Merchant’s submission of transactions under this Agreement shall constitute Merchant’s acknowledgment of acceptance of this Agreement by Bank and EMS.
 Any application fee paid to Bank or EMS is nonrefundable whether or not Merchant and this Agreement are accepted by Bank and EMS.